Annex-Engineering/Chhogori-K2/README.md

 - MGN12H Rails for XY Stationary Rails
 - MGN15H Rails for XY Cross (Moving Members)
-- MGN15H Rails for Z - will be provided in a future update
+- MGN12C Rails for Z - using 2.2 parts
 - Laser cut metal parts throughout for stiffness and strength (steel recommended in most places, aluminum on moving components)
 - 12mm 2GT Belts on XY Motion
 - 12mm 2GT Belts with 20:1 Worm Drive on Z to lift the Bed